rust-lang/reference/src/attributes/diagnostics.md

 * `allow(C)` overrides the check for `C` so that violations will go unreported.

 r[attributes.diagnostics.lint.expect]
 * `expect(C)` indicates that lint `C` is expected to be emitted.
-The attribute will suppress the emission of `C` or issue a warning, if the expectation is unfulfilled.
+The attribute will suppress the emission of `C` or issue a warning if the expectation is unfulfilled.
 See [attributes.diagnostics.expect] for a complete description.

 r[attributes.diagnostics.lint.warn]
 * `warn(C)` warns about violations of `C` but continues compilation.